MicheleBarucca97/StreamDataAnalytics/README.md

 Keep in mind
 ---------
 It's customary to shut down the docker-containers after you have used those.
-To do this type the two command
+In order to do this, you have to type in terminal the following two command:

 ```
 docker ps -q -a | xargs docker stop